 Chopped Salad with Chicken, Peppers, Olives, and Feta

-I make my own dressing for this, and I think the combination of two vinegars, a touch of Dijon, and dried Italian herbs I use here goes perfectly with the other ingredients.
-If you don’t want to bother making the dressing, this would still be delicious with your favorite bottled Italian Dressing.
+I make my own dressing for this, and I urge you to make the full amount of the flavorful dressing that’s in the notes in the recipe.
+I think the combination of two vinegars, a touch of Dijon, and dried Italian herbs I use here goes perfectly with the other ingredients.
+If you don’t want to bother making the dressing, this would still be delicious with something like Newman’s Own Olive Oil and Vinegar Dressing (affiliate link) or your favorite bottled Italian Dressing.
 (Check the sugar content if you’re buying bottled dressing for this, as it can vary greatly.)

 (Scroll down for complete recipe with nutritional information.)